eurocontrol-asu/open_alaqs/documents/BFFM2_validation/BFFM2.md

 Engine installation in the airframe causes small losses in net thrust and slight changes in fuel flow relative to the bare-engine values measured on the EEDB test stand.
 BFFM2 accounts for this by multiplying the EEDB reference fuel flow breakpoints by mode-specific installation correction factors *before* the log–log interpolation.
 This shifts the interpolation x-axis breakpoints without changing the EI y-axis values.

-OpenALAQS applies the following default correction factors from SAE AIR-5715:
+OpenALAQS applies the following default correction factors (CAEP14 default; originally from SAE AIR-5715):

 | LTO mode | Installation correction factor |
 |----------|-------------------------------|